Lost Creek Misty

 ILR # 255572

-female b.
-7-10-2003
+nonbreeder female b.
+7-10-2003 d.
+09.12.2019

 Andrew Jackson x Rocky Mountain Greymist

 Misty weighed in at 28 pounds and was a welcome sight to all ... after a then-farm-record 368-day gestation!
+She passed away at 16 years after a short but rapid decline from a presumed lymphoma.

 We knew “Misty” was a name that fit well from the early hour of the morning she arrived, and we figured we’d come up with a longer registered name ending in “mist” (to honor mother Greymist) that would also honor father Andrew.
 Nothing seemed to agree with Misty, and finally she fessed up that she didn’t want a longer name because then people would call her something else and she wants to be called “Misty” because she likes that.
-After years of having to listen to a lot of people — who should know better — verbally butcher even our most well-known llamas’ names, we figured that’s a fine reason to leave it just as she wants (besides, it is HER name, and it should be agreeable to her).
+After years of having to listen to a lot of people — who should know better — verbally butcher even our most well-known llamas’ names, we figured that’s a fine reason to leave it just as she wanted (besides, it is HER name, and it should be agreeable to her).